Sufia Kamal National Public Library: History

 The foundation stone for Dhaka Central Public Library was laid in 1954 with the Registrar of Dhaka University as part-time Librarian.
 Designated to be the centre for the public library system in the then East Pakistan on the basis of the recommendations made by Australian Library consultant Mr. L C Key in 1955, it was opened to the public on 22 March 1958 with a stock of 10,040 books.
 In 1978 the library moved to its building near the Shahbag Intersection from its original building designed by pioneering Bangladeshi architect Mazharul Islam, which went on to house the Dhaka University Central Library.
 The Department of the Public Libraries was established with Bangladesh Central Public Library as its headquarters in 1984.
 Between 1980 and 1985 UNESCO provided nearly 9.9 million Bangladeshi taka to develop the library.

 The library has undergone a number of name changes.
 Previously it was named the Sufia Kamal National Public Library after the Bangladeshi writer Begum Sufia Kamal.
 However, in 2004 the name was changed to the "Central Public Library", amid protests from cultural activists who cited Sufia Kamal worthy of the honour.
 However, the Bangladesh Nationalist Party State Minister for Cultural Affairs, Selina Rahman, defended the decision at the time, stating, "We're not changing the name, rather restoring it to its original one.
 Our aim is not to name any government institution after any person."
 However, in 2010 the subsequent Awami League administration again changed the name back to Sufia Kamal National Public Library.

+In February 2022, the government announced that the library building would be demolished to make way for a more modern facility.
+In the interim, library operations would be shifted to the Institution of Diploma Engineers, Bangladesh (IDEB) at Kakrail for a minimum of three years.